DevExpress/testcafe/CONTRIBUTING.md

     yarn
     ```

-8. Write some code and commit your changes to the branch.
+6. Write some code and commit your changes to the branch.

-    To build TestCafe and launch it without running tests, run:
+    You can build TestCafe and launch it without running tests:

     ```sh
     gulp build